Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 • Rye flour, especially dark rye, adds a complex, nutty flavour and enhances the chewy texture of artisan loaves.

-• Greater moisture retention means your loaf will stay fresh longer.
+• Greater moisture retention means your loaf will stay fresher longer.

 Things to note when baking with rye flour